OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 during alignment.
 Very briefly, they are:

  1. If node a in S' is an animal and node a in S is a plant, do not align the former to the latter.
 This generalizes to other pairs of disjoint major taxa.
+[KC: is this where the barrier taxonomy comes into play?]

     (Example: the _Aporia_ cases above.)

  1. Prefer to align species or genus n' to n if they are in the same family.
 Put a bit more carefully prefer n if the name-string of the family node of n' is the same as the name-string of the family node of n.

     (Example: _Hyphodontia quercina_ irmng:11021089
     aligns with Hyphodontia quercina in Index Fungorum [if:298799], not Malacodon candidus [if:505193].
 [Not a great example because a later heuristic would have gotten it.]
 The synonymy is via GBIF.)
     (Example: IRMNG Pulicomorpha, a genus, matches NCBI Pulicomorpha, a genus, not GBIF Pulicomorpha, a suborder.
     Both taxa are insects.)

  1. Prefer to align n' to n if they overlap in at least one taxon.
     A bit more carefully: if n' has a descendant aligned to a descendant of n.

     (Example: need example.
 Scyphocoronis goes to Millotia instead of Scyphocoronis ?)

  1. Suppose the barrier taxonomy has B contained in A.
     If node n' is in B, and there are candidates in both A and B, prefer the one in B.  Similarly, if n' is in A, prefer the candidate in A.

     (Example: IRMNG Macbrideola indica goes to Macbrideola coprophila, not Utharomyces epallocaulus.  [get more info])

  1. All other things being equal, prefer a candidate that has the same (non-synonym) name.

     (Example: Zabelia tyaihyoni preferred to Zabelia mosanensis for